yli3/GetData_CourseProject/CodeBook.md

 ## Introduction
-This codebook describes the structure of the `tidy.whole` and `tidy.average` datasets, and provides a dictionary for variables contained in these datasets.
+This codebook describes the structure of the `har.tidy` dataset, and provides a dictionary for variables contained in these datasets.

 ## Structure